Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 People who post their fitness routine on Facebook are more likely to have psychological problems.

-Nowadays, millionaires with just $1 million aren’t considered wealthy anymore by most Americans.
-Now, the typical American sees at least $2.4 million as wealthy.
+Millionaires with just $1 million aren’t considered wealthy by most Americans anymore.
+Now, the typical American considers at least $2.4 million to be wealthy.

 Hanna-Barbera pitched The Flintstones to networks for 8 weeks before it was finally picked up.
 It became the first-ever animated show to air during primetime.